bragqut/bragqut.github.io/_posts/2016-01-23-test-snippet.md

 Forcing the issue of indenting only with spaces seems to do the trick.
 Though this isn't a pretty function layout, I was just messing around to try and see if I could get what I see in my IDE reflected exactly on the webpage.
-Maybe we should recommend a style guide for code snippets.
+Maybe we should recommend a style guide for code snippets e.g. [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml)

 ### Images